 Established in 1966, the CAP continues to acquire new material regularly and includes an ongoing survey of portraits held in collections across the country and abroad.
 Only one-of-a-kind likenesses are recorded, such as paintings, sculpture, drawings, miniatures, silhouettes, and daguerreotypes.
 Photographs, engravings, etchings, lithographs, and other graphic arts are not included, except those in the National Portrait Gallery’s collection or exhibitions.

 The CAP manual files contain a photograph of the portrait, standard catalog data, current ownership, provenance, and biographical sketches of subjects and artists.
 Often, archival correspondence and primary research material is included as well.
 A costume study of dated American portraits, from the eighteenth to the mid-twentieth centuries, is also available for examination and comparison.

-Researchers may search the CAP online, or may request assistance with searches by phone or e-mail.
-Researchers may visit by appointment to examine manual files from Monday through Friday, 10:00 a.m.–5:00 p.m. (closed on federal holidays).
+When the archive reopens in July, researchers may request assistance with searches by phone or e-mail, and may visit by appointment to examine manual files from Monday through Friday, 10:00 a.m.–5:00 p.m. (closed on federal holidays).

 View our Guide to Research Resources for Portraiture, Biography, and History >>